guardian/source/docs/rfcs/no-unusable-components-line-in-the-sand.md

 A Toggle Switch is similar to a Checkbox.
 Unlike a Checkbox, the state it sets should apply immediately i.e. a user does not need to click a Submit Button.

-It needs javascript to achieve this.
-There is no obvious default widget to fall back to – it's not just a visual treatment of standard widget.
+It needs JavaScript to achieve this.
+The web platform provides no obvious default widget to fall back to – it's not just a visual treatment of standard widget.

 If we server render it, users without javascript enabled (or who have not yet downloaded the bundle) will be presented with an unresponsive CTA.